longtingwu/longtingwu.github.io/_pages/publications.md

 Others
 =========
 - With H. Fan and F. You.
 Structures in relative Gromov-Witten theory. ***Proceedings of the International Consortium of Chinese Mathematicians 2019***, 2024.
-(This note is an expanded version of the talk I gave at the 8th International Congress of Chinese Mathematicians).
+(This article is an expanded version of the talk I gave at the 8th International Congress of Chinese Mathematicians).